- Checking the guy’s other hand, or maybe-

-A martial arts customer-practitioner needs a mission statement too and most NEVER-ever do, they just walk into schools like dumb and dumber, looking for things that the school doesn’t offer, that they saw in a movie last week.
+A martial arts customer-practitioner needs a mission statement too and most NEVER-ever have.
+They just walk into schools like “dumb and dumber,” looking for things that the school doesn’t offer, that they saw in a movie last week.
 Revealing your different reality doesn’t always fit with the join-up, lobby sales-pitch.

 Just in the teaching business with a school?
 Exist in that classic 5-square mile, demographic in a hunt for customers?
 You are at ground zero.
 As school-owners, don’t follow me and my “don’ts!
 Remember I have no school, my market is different, so don’t mimic me.
 Keep the kids and the uniforms and the dragon posters!
 Stay alive!
 And look, many people “change hats,” right within their diverse school.
-Then you should have a mission statement for your karate class, FMA or BJJ class and another mission-hat-statement for your self defense class.
-I do want you to be happy and healthy and pursue your interests and hobbies.
+Then you should have a mission statement for your karate class, one for FMA or BJJ class and any other mission-hat-statement for your self defense class.
+I do want you to be happy and healthy, pursue your interests and hobbies and be successful.
 If you are happy?
-I am happy for you.
+I am happy.
 But you still need appropriate mission statement…hats.
-It’s a hat trick!
+It’s all a hat trick!

 There is a not-so-old expression (and at my age I know what an “old” expression is) the new kids call – “staying in your lane.”
 What you are not, helps you understand what you are and helps you stay in your so-called “lane.”
 (This is true of life in general too.)

 But for me exactly?
-If you are questing for the above traditional, sport and art goals, while I can’t “plead the 5th,” I can only quote Bob Dylan,
+If you are questing for the above traditional, sport and art goals, I can only quote Bob Dylan,

 “It ain’t me babe, no, no, no, it ain’t me babe, it ain’t me your looking for babe…”